yueyu19/yueyu19.github.io/_teaching/traffic.md

 \mbox{subject to} & Ex=s,\,\, x\geq 0.
 \end{array}$$

 If $x^\star\in\mathbb{R}^n$ is an optimal solution of the above optimization problem, then $x^\star$ immediately satisfies the flow conservation constraints.
-Furthermore, using the [Karush–Kuhn–Tucker conditions](https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions), you can also prove that the Wardrop equilibrium principle holds, where, at equilibra, the cost of using link $k$ equals $\ell_k(x_k)$.
+Furthermore, using the [Karush–Kuhn–Tucker conditions](https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions), you can prove that the Wardrop equilibrium principle holds, where the cost of exiting link $k$ at equilibra equals $\ell_k(x_k^\star)$.

-First introduced in the 1960s, Bekcman model has been used widely in evaluating and designing transportation network.
+First introduced in the 1960s, Bekcmann model has been used widely in evaluating and designing transportation network.
 However, there are several limitations in this model:
 * There is no capacity constraints on link flows.
-In practice, the flow on each link always has a easy-to-estimate capacity, usually determined by number of lanes and gren light time.
+In practice, the flow on each link always has an easy-to-estimate capacity, usually determined by number of lanes and green light time.
 Without these capacity constraints, it is challenging to tune the the parameters in Beckmann model (e.g., those in function $\ell_k$).
-As a result, Beckmann model can give flow patterns far from a reasonable estimate.
-There are several efforts that add additional capacity constraints in Beckmann model, see [here](https://www.sciencedirect.com/science/article/pii/0191261595000167) for an example.
-However, they caused unwanted side effects, as discussed [here](https://pubsonline.informs.org/doi/abs/10.1287/moor.1040.0098).
+As a result, Beckmann model can give flow patterns far from any reasonable estimates.
+There are several attemptes to add additional capacity constraints in Beckmann model, see [the paper by Larsson and Patriksson](https://www.sciencedirect.com/science/article/pii/0191261595000167) for an example.
+However, they caused unwanted side effects, as discussed [the paper by Correa et al](https://pubsonline.informs.org/doi/abs/10.1287/moor.1040.0098).
 * The assumption of travel time increases with flow is problematic.
 Intuitively, the travel time on a link should increase with the amount of travelers (known as the link loading), not the amount of travelers exiting the link.

 ## Nesterov & de Palma model

-As an effort to address the limitations in Beckmann model, Nesterov & de Palma propose an alternative model.
-Instead of a market, this model consider the traffic on each link as a queue, whose departure rate is upper bounded, and waiting time in the queue is lower bounded.
-As a result, the flow on link $k$ has an explicit upper bound, and the travel time on link $k$ has an explicit lower bound.
-We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the nonnegative vectors for link capacity upper bound and travel time lower bound, where $f_k$ and $c_k$ are associated with link $k$.
+As an effort to address the limitations in Beckmann model, Nesterov & de Palma proposed an alternative model.
+Instead of a market, this model considers the traffic dynamics on each link as a queue, whose departure rate is upper bounded, and waiting time is lower bounded.
+As a result, the flow on each link has an explicit upper bound, and the travel time on link $k$ has an explicit lower bound.
+We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the elementwise nonnegative vectors for link flow upper bounds and travel time lower bounds, where $f_k$ and $c_k$ are associated with link $k$.

-Under these assumptions, you can solve for the equilibrium flow pattern using the following linear program
+Under these assumptions, you can solve for the equilibrium flow pattern using the following linear program:

 $$\begin{array}{ll} \underset{x}{\mbox{minimize}} & c^\top x\\
-\mbox{subject to} & Ex=s,\,\,x\leq f,\,\, x\geq 0.
+\mbox{subject to} & Ex=s,\,\, x\geq 0, \,\,x\leq f.
 \end{array}$$

-If $x^\star\in\mathbb{R}^n$ is an optimal solution of the above linear program, then $x^\star$ immediately satisfies the flow conservation constraints and link capacity constraint $x\leq f$.
-Furthermore, using the Karush–Kuhn–Tucker conditions, you can also prove that the Wardrop equilibrium principle holds, where, at equilibra, the cost of using link $k$ equals $c_k+p_k$.
-Here $p_k$ is the delay caused by congestion, which satisfies the following properties:
+If $x^\star\in\mathbb{R}^n$ is an optimal solution of the above linear program, then $x^\star$ immediately satisfies the flow conservation constraints and link capacity constraints.
+Furthermore, using the Karush–Kuhn–Tucker conditions, you can also prove that the Wardrop equilibrium principle holds, where the cost of exiting link $k$ at equilibra equals $c_k+p_k$.
+Here $p_k$ is the travel cost increase caused by congestion, which satisfies the following conditions:
 * if $x_k<f_k$, then $p_k=0$,
 * if $x_k=f_k$, then $p_k\geq 0$.

 # Want more details?

-The is a hugh literature on Beckmann model, one of my personal favorite is [the book by Patriksson](https://books.google.com/books?hl=en&lr=&id=PDhkBgAAQBAJ&oi=fnd&pg=PP1&dq=traffic+assignment+problem+patriksson&ots=pkeqLoahMN&sig=rrNMyVOh_PHXZbFKlLot72HcbSU#v=onepage&q=traffic%20assignment%20problem%20patriksson&f=false).
-There are fewer references on Nesterov & de Palma model, see [the paper by Nesterov and de Palma](https://link.springer.com/article/10.1023/A:1025350419398) and comparison between Beckmann and Nesterove & de Palma model [here](https://www.research-collection.ethz.ch/handle/20.500.11850/3607).
+The is a hugh literature on Beckmann model.
+One of my personal favorite is [the book by Patriksson](https://books.google.com/books?hl=en&lr=&id=PDhkBgAAQBAJ&oi=fnd&pg=PP1&dq=traffic+assignment+problem+patriksson&ots=pkeqLoahMN&sig=rrNMyVOh_PHXZbFKlLot72HcbSU#v=onepage&q=traffic%20assignment%20problem%20patriksson&f=false).
+There are fewer references on Nesterov & de Palma model, see [the paper by Nesterov and de Palma](https://link.springer.com/article/10.1023/A:1025350419398) and a comparison between Beckmann and Nesterove & de Palma model in [the paper by Chudak et al](https://www.research-collection.ethz.ch/handle/20.500.11850/3607).